Fast track your treatment

 Your surgeon will usually make two cuts, about 3 centimetres long, on each side of your scrotum.
 Your surgeon will examine each testicle before finding and freeing up the tubes, and removing any scar tissue.
 Your surgeon will use an operating microscope to stitch the ends of the tubes back together.

 Like all surgical procedures, there are some levels of risks to consider.
 Some of these can be serious and can even cause death.
 However, you can speak to your doctor about the following general and specific complications that may worry you.

 You should be able to go home the same day or the day after.
-However, you should not do strenuous exercise, like running and riding a bicycle, for 5 to 7 days.
+However, you should not do strenuous exercise, like running and riding a bicycle, for five to seven days.

 You should be able to return to work after about a week.
 If your work involves strenuous exercise, you may need to stay off work for up to 3 weeks.
 With regular exercise, you should help you to return to normal activities as soon as possible.
 However, before you start exercising, ask the healthcare team or your GP for advice.

-Your doctor will ask you to give a sample of your semen after 6 to 8 weeks.
+Your doctor will ask you to give a sample of your semen after six to eight weeks.
 The sample will be tested to find out if there are any sperm.
-If there are no sperm, it is unlikely that the operation will be a success.
+If is no sperm, it is unlikely that the operation will be a success.